 It's recommended that you use an ethernet cable (rather than WiFi) to reduce frame rate drop.
 Connect your Pi to your router using an Ethernet/CAT5 cable.

 Installing the Steam Link software is rather straightforward.
-Access the Raspberry Pi via terminal or launch the terminal within Raspbian.
+Access the Raspberry Pi via terminal or launch the terminal from the desktop.
 Run the following command to download the Steam Link package.

 curl -#Of http://media.steampowered.com/steamlink/rpi/steamlink_1.0.7_armhf.deb

 Connect your preferred controller to one of the usb ports.
 Steam Link will prompt you about whether or not the controller is a Steam controller.
 In my experience, the non-steam controller recognized immediately and worked with no button mapping.

 If you want your Raspberry Pi to function as a Steam Link box all the time, you can set Steam Link to launch on boot.
 Open the crontab file using this command: